diofant/diofant/docs/release/notes-0.14.rst

 * :sympyissue:`14387`: Tutorial on limits creates impression that they are two-sided by default
 * :sympyissue:`8166`: Limit assumes function is continuous?
 * :sympyissue:`14502`: Problem with limit including factorial.
+* :sympyissue:`18492`: Limit of Piecewise function - NotImplementedError: Don't know how to calculate the mrv